 The SOA confirms the M-EVENT-REPORT

-The NPAC SMS issues a local M-DELETE request (housekeeping activity) to/from the NPAC SMS.
+The NPAC SMS issues a local request (housekeeping activity) to/from the NPAC SMS.
 This will attempt to delete the subscriptionAudit object on the NPAC SMS.

-The M-DELETE response is received on the NPAC SMS indicating whether the subscriptionAudit object was deleted successfully.

 The Audit Status is changed to enumeration 1-cancelled upon successful cancellation.